fcorbelli/zpaqfranz/README.md

 libzpaq.h (original ZPAQ 7.15)
 zpaq.cpp (my fork)

-In any case I use gcc.
+In any case I use gcc (sometimes clang).
 Some examples for compiling

 Windows 64 (g++ 7.3.0 64 bit)